 Definition of Repurchase Agreement

-- Repurchase agreement basically means an agreement entered into between two parties to “repurchase” the assets sold to the buyer.
-Such agreement ensures that the asset will return back to the seller at a specific date in future.
+- A repurchase agreement is between two parties to “repurchase” the assets sold to the buyer.
+Such an agreement ensures that the asset will return to the seller at a specific date.

-- What technically has been done here is, a loan is provided under the transaction for sale of asset.
-One year hence, the seller of assets pays for principal plus interest on such borrowing.
-Such borrowing is secured in nature since the buyer of asset holds ownership for the period of loan.
+- What technically has been done here is a loan is provided under the transaction for the sale of the asset.
+One year hence, the seller of assets pays for the principal plus interest on such borrowing.
+Such borrowing secures since the asset buyer holds ownership for the loan period.

 - The repurchase agreement has different maturity periods as required under the agreement.
-Normal maturity period is within a year, which is called as “term repos”.
-However, repurchase agreement which has more than 1 year of maturity period are called as “open REPOs”.
+The normal maturity period is within a year, called “term repos”.
+However, repurchase agreement with more than 1 year of maturity is called “open REPOs”.

 Features of Repurchase Agreement